shrug-labs/mcp/README.md

 ## Third-Party APIs

 Developers choosing to distribute a binary implementation of this project are responsible for obtaining and providing all required licenses and copyright notices for the third-party code used in order to ensure compliance with their respective open source licenses.

+## Disclaimer

+Users are responsible for their local environment and credential safety.
+Different language model selections may yield different results and performance.